 # Domain Tailmatch Path Secure Expiry Name Value .example.com TRUE

-- Indicate the path within the domain where the cookie is valid.
+- Set the path for the cookie validity.

 # Domain Tailmatch Path Secure Expiry Name Value .example.com TRUE /

-- Specify if the cookie requires a secure connection.
+- Indicate if the cookie requires a secure connection.

 # Domain Tailmatch Path Secure Expiry Name Value .example.com TRUE / TRUE